 - Make sure your learners understand the seriousness of security risks through security awareness training.
 Focus on simple measures like using strong passwords, not allowing others to handle your device, and remote blocking settings in case of theft.

 Measuring your Learner's Data

-Evaluating your learner’s data is crucial for organizations to prove the worth of an L&D initiative.
-But mobiles are independent platforms, and learning can happen in both formal and informal ways.
+Analyzing your learner’s data is crucial to prove the worth of an L&D initiative.
+Mobiles are independent platforms and learning can happen in both formal and informal ways.
 So, how will you know your mobile learning strategy is working?

 - Short Courses: Mobile learning can accommodate multiple modules like gamification, AR and VR simulation, and micro-learning.
 You can capture the data from leaderboards, badges, and completion rates to evaluate the results.
-Also, using these modules to deliver short courses can drive your learners to pursue courses on the LMS.
+Using these modules to deliver short courses can drive your learners to pursue courses on the LMS.

 We usually prefer large screen spaces like laptops and desktops for our eLearning designs.
-Since mobiles have small screens, resolution issues irritate are prevalent. while staring at those distorted images for longer periods is no good for your eyes, trying to reconfigure them affects your time and resources too.
+Since mobiles have small screens, resolution issues are prevalent.
+While staring at those distorted images for more extended periods is no good for your eyes, trying to reconfigure them affects your time and resources too.
 Although millennials are accustomed to these small screens, their predecessors may find it challenging.

 How to Beat it?